vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 This did train until some point, but then just... stopped?
 At 9% of epoch 3.
 So there was an improvement but this is pretty weird.
 I am trying to see what the problem might have been but found nothing relevant that I haven't already tried by now.
 Things should improve with the VM but I'll still keep investigating in case the problem is something else now.

 It might have been caused by a deadlock between the 2 gpus (unlikely but worth testing out) which might have been caused by asymmetry between the dataset sizes between the 2.
 So for that I removed extra less than batch size batch at the end with the corresponding command line arg.
 This trained but stopped much earlier at epoch 1 only.
 No luck finding any other problem or fix right now.
 Might just be a hard limit of the environment in training heavy models like this.

+## 28/3/2026

+Had the daily progress meets.
+Currently looking through other possible problems and solutions.
+I'm pretty sure at this point I just need more memory but it's worth trying to optimize things further

+Another potential problem could have been the version of the accelerate library.
+I tried it out, and it did run for a while longer, and then stopped again after some time.
+The progress bar is messed up (goes to new line every time) so I can't say exactly when but it was probably atleast equal to the previous best.
+Anyways, I can't say if this was indeed the problem's fix or it was just a random stroke of luck.
+I did find some more avenues of testing, which I'll continue testing.

+Tried down-versioning a few other libraries including deepspeed.
+But this time it didn't even run again.
+Very weird.
+I don't think any of these approaches are going to work.
+Or rather I can't get trustworthy feedback if the memory overloads or some weird memory bug happens.
+I'll wait for the VM and in the meanwhile think of other things I can do in parallel.
+Or maybe just a few more tries to get the code to work here.
+After all, if it runs here, it will race through the vm's gpu.

+Yeah this isn't gonna work on kaggle.
+To make use of this time, I'll be looking into more detail in Zero3 and zero2.
+The most new topic out of all the techniques used is this.
+After this, i'll decide further.

+Zero stands for zero redundancy optimize.
+Oh I understood it correctly.
+I thought it pushed things to cpu ram But instead it removes the redundant storage of gradients and stuff which is done in both GPUs.
+And instead makes it so that it can be shared.
+Zero2 keeps the full copy of each parameter in both GPUs but they only keep the fraction of gradients they train.
+That is individual to each gpu.
+Before continuing, created the weekly report.